The Magnificent Seven Road Warriors

 In 2017 everyone wanted to start early because a bad storm was coming by noon.
 It actually did not come until 3 PM.
 The Lodge had been booked years in advance by other groups so the race head quarter was moved to the parking lot shelter.
 Connor Gray, Jackson, is the new race director since 2018 and we are back in the Lodge.
 Course Records

 1997 L Winders 53 13 CR M Silvers 1 11 03 2003 E Legros 55 08 M Manning 1 03 51 CR

-    *The distance was shortened to 6.55 Miles, a Quarter Marathon.
+*The distance was shortened in 2015 to 6.55 Miles, a Quarter Marathon.